yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 When migrating using YugabyteDB Voyager, it is prudent to have a backup strategy if the new database doesn't work as expected.
 A fall-forward approach consists of creating a third database (the source-replica database) that is a replica of your original source database.

-A fall forward approach allows you to test the system end-to-end.
+A fall-forward approach allows you to test the system end-to-end.
 This workflow is especially important in heterogeneous migration scenarios, in which source and target databases are using different engines.

 ## Fall-forward workflow

 ![fall-forward short](/images/migrate/live-fall-forward-short.png)

-Before starting a [live migration](../live-migrate/#live-migration-workflow), you set up the source-replica database (via [import data to source-replica](#import-data-to-source-replica)).
+Before starting a live migration, you set up the source-replica database (via [import data to source-replica](#import-data-to-source-replica)).
 During migration, yb-voyager replicates the snapshot data along with new changes exported from the source database to the target and source-replica databases, as shown in the following illustration:

 ![After import data to source-replica](/images/migrate/after-fall-forward-setup.png)